Synthesizing Performance Constraints for Evaluating and Improving Code Efficiency: Extended Results

 \subsection{Head-to-Head Numbers}

 Table~\ref{tab:histogram-raw-numbers} shows the absolute numbers used to generate the histogram in~\cref{fig:histogram-head-to-head}.
-Due to space constraints, we back the original 10\% bins into 6 larger buckets.
-A bucket of \texttt{x .. y} represents the number of programs one technique incurs between x\% and y\% (inclusive) larger instruction count than the other.
 Specifically, the values outside of parentheses represent the number of programs that execute more instructions when running \bench tests, while those in parentheses indicate the number of programs that execute more instructions when running tests generated by one of the baselines (each row).
 Note that with one exception, \tgprompt tests that determine programs to execute 10$\times$ more instructions, our framework outperforms each technique.
 Even so, \bench tests determine more programs for longer by more than 50\% compared to \tgprompt (\cref{tab:efficiency-main}).

 \FloatBarrier